-// DON'T SELL ME SHORT

-he YAYA market feels boxed-in by brands that don't recognize their individual interests.
+The YAYA market feels boxed-in by brands that don't recognize their individual interests.
 Advertisers tend to alienate this age group when they target them solely on demographics and generalizations.
 Most YAYA consumers believe it is more important to be unique than popular, and they want brands to understand this.
 These consumers enjoy standing out, because they think labels undermine what sets them apart.
 Internet-savvy YAYA consumers are rejecting shallow demographic targeting based on broad generalizations and stereotypes.
-For instance, a female YAYA consumer doesn't want to see pink pens popping up in her browser just because advertisers know she is a woman.
+For • he YAYA market feels instance, a female YAYA consumer boxed-in by brands that doesn't want to see pink pens don't recognize their popping up in her browser just al interests.
+Advertisers because advertisers know she is a alienate this age group woman.
 Each YAYA consumer is different.
 And proud of it.
 The YAYA market wants advertising to reflect the social and ethnic diversity that defines them.
 They want their advertisements to reflect their unique tastes and interests.
 They are willing to give up some privacy as long as they get more relevant advertising in return.
 They don't mind their Google searches being tracked if they get a good deal on their next concert ticket.

-$(\clubsuit)$

 WHY DO YOU THINK YOU KNOW ME?

-THE AMERICAN DECAM REALITY 77% of YAYA consumers say it is more important to be unique than to be popular.
-75% of the YAYA market says advertising should portray more diversity.
-74% of YAYA consumers think advertising makes people more materialistic.
-62% of YAYA consumers say friends are the most important things in their lives.
-60% of YAYA consumers say that their cultural/ethnic heritage is an important part of who they are.
+THE AMERICAN DEAM REALITY - 77% of YAYA consumers say it is more important to be unique than to be popular.^10 75% of the YAYA market says advertising should portray more diversity. $^{10}$ 74% of YAYA consumers think advertising makes people more materialistic. $^{10}$

+62% of YAYA consumers say friends are the most important things in their lives. $^{13}$

-Marketers must move beyond shallow demographic targeting in order to embrace YAYA consumers' unique interests.
+60% of YAYA consumers say that their cultural/ethnic heritage is an important part of who they are. $^{13}$ MESSAGE TO MARKETERS Marketers must move beyond shallow demographic targeting in order to embrace YAYA consumers' unique interests.
 This means providing relevant, customized content that the YAYA market can relate to and engage with.
 As a group, the YAYA market considers their friends to be the most credible source of product information, because they understand them as individuals in a way that others do not.
 Word-of-mouth is an authentic and sharable form of advertising that encourages interactions between consumers.
 The successful "Share a Coke" campaign released 1,000 popular names that are all featured on the Coke bottles.
 Consumers even had the option to order a Coke bottle with a specific name, enabling them to express themselves individually while being part of a collective.
+SHARE Y OB Monte Contraction of the second s